mancsedmon29/The-Complete-2024-Web-Development-Bootcamp/README.md

 - Learn about why Flexbox was introduced to CSS.
 - Understand what happens when the display is set as flex.
 - Understand flex-direction and how it affects layout.
-- Learn to use align and justify for layout of child items
+- Learn to use align and justify for the layout of child items
 - Understand how child items are sized and distributed in a flexbox and use the flex shorthand property.